 National recognition of his work probably began with the renovation of the Donald Ross-designed South course at Oakland Hills in Michigan for the 1951 US Open, which was one of the most difficult and controversial championships ever contested.
 Players thought the long, tight set up was unfair but Jones was happy to see the new bunkers, extended tees and hourglass-shaped fairways stiffen the test as intended.

-Further upgrading work would be carried out in the 1950s to other US Open courses: Tillinghast’s Lower course at Baltusrol in New York; Watson’s Lake course at Olympic Club in San Francisco; another Ross layout at Oak Hill’s East course in Rochester; and Perry Maxwell’s Southern Hills in Tulsa.
+Further upgrading work to other US Open courses was carried out in the 1950s: A.W.
+Tillinghast’s Lower course at Baltusrol in New York; Watson’s Lake course at Olympic Club in San Francisco; another Ross layout at Oak Hill’s East course in Rochester; and Perry Maxwell’s Southern Hills in Tulsa.

 To keep on top of all this booming business, Eileen Vennell was hired as a secretarial assistant and Francis J. Duane, a young landscape architect who’d graduated from the State University of New York, was taken on as Robert’s first design associate.
 Duane would go on to work with the company for seventeen years, designing or remodelling around fifty courses in the United States and elsewhere.

 Into the 1960s and Robert Trent Jones signed off on a hundred and twenty-seven projects during that particular decade, which represents an incredible average completion rate of one a month.
 Assignments were now arriving from far-flung places like Jamaica, Colombia and Europe – with new courses laid out in Spain (Sotogrande in 1965 and Las Brisas in 1968), France (Bondues in 1967 and 1968), and Belgium (Bercuit in 1968).